Skip to main content

 3. Scroll to the bottom of the connection form and click the ‘Next’ button to establish the link between AWS and Drata.

-Set up Identity Center (Optional)
+Step 6: Set up Identity Center (Optional)

-Note: Drata uses SCIM to read user data, such as usernames, emails, roles, and MFA status, with read-only access as configured in this setup.
+Note: Drata uses SCIM to read user data, such as usernames, emails, and roles with read-only access as configured in this setup.
 Although SCIM can enable write access under certain permissions, Drata only reads the data that is synced from the identity provider and does not modify or push changes to the source system.
 At this time, configurations using Identity Center Directory alone (without an external IdP) are not supported for SCIM provisioning.

 Drata uses SCIM to connect to AWS IAM Identity Center.
 Enter a SCIM Endpoint and Token to enable an account data sync.